-Testing services include providing registration information and materials and administering examinations such as the American College Test Assessment (ACT), Graduate Record Exam (GRE), Law School Admission Test (LSAT), Miller Analogies Test (MAT), Medical College Admissions Test (MCAT), Professional Assessments for Beginning Teachers (PRAXIS), and others.
-Test registration bulletins and preparatory materials are available for many of these exams online.
+Testing services include providing registration information and materials and administering examinations such as the American College Test Assessment (ACT), Graduate Record Exam (GRE), Law School Admission Test (LSAT), Miller Analogies Test (MAT), Professional Assessments for Beginning Teachers (Praxis) and others.
+Test registration bulletins and preparatory materials are available online for many exams.
 Tests that will allow an individual to earn college credit by attaining the qualifying score established by Arkansas Tech University are also administered and include Advanced College Placement (AP), College Level Examination Program (CLEP), National League for Nursing (NLN) and Arkansas Tech examinations.
-Tests that require payment must be paid in advance at Student Accounts located in the Doc Bryan Student Services Building.
+Arkansas Tech University placement exams include the Residual ACT and the Computer Adaptive Placement Assessment & Support System (COMPASS).
+Tests that require payment must be paid in advance at Student Accounts located in the Doc Bryan Student Services Center.

 The University Testing Center is located in Doc Bryan, Suite 171 and may be reached by calling 479-968-0302 or fax 479-968-0375.
 For additional information, students may visit http://www.atu.edu/testing.